Click me!

 Social justice is better business for Nomi Network Founders, Alissa Moore and Diana Mao.
 A trip to Cambodia changed these women’s lives and inspired their support of a global epidemic.
 The Nomi Network, a non-profit organization, has set its sights on a chief goal – to end human-trafficking.

-For some businesses and charity is considered controversial, while for others it is essential.
-Small to mid-sized companies can take small steps and become socially responsible.
 “It’s really easy for small businesses to get involved by partnering with fair trade organizations or go to boutiques where are bags are sold, and raise awareness,” according to Moore and Mao.
 Ultimately, the Nomi Network attributes their success to “Investing in the stories of the people who you are trying to empower.”